-The school applies adult learning principles, based on mutual respect and celebrating difference.
-Students have the opportunity to take on the responsibilities of learning as an adult where academic achievement, independence and belonging are fostered.
+The school applies mature learning principles, based on mutual respect and celebrating differences.
+Students have the opportunity to take on the responsibilities of learning as a mature young person where academic achievement, independence and belonging are fostered.
 Opportunities for success come every day for students at SRC.
 SRC encourages students to have a sense of working in collaboration with staff to succeed.